Introduction to MySQL NULLIF function

 SELECT SUM(revenue) / SUM(paying_customers) FROM monthly_sales;

-If paying_customers = 0
+If paying_customers = 0, this will fail.

-✅ Safe Calculation with NULLIF()
+✅ Safe Calculation with NULLIF():

 SELECT SUM(revenue) / NULLIF(SUM(paying_customers), 0)